Imran775-CT/v1-coffee-store-client-new/README.md

 ⚙️ Manage users
 Navigate to Users route to list and delete users.

-🤝 Contributing
+🤝  Contributing :
-Contributions are welcome!
+     -Contributions are welcome!
 Please follow:

     ✨   Feature branch workflow (e.g., git checkout -b feature/signup-form)

     ✅  Code style aligned with Tailwind utility first

     📖  Provide clear commit messages and PR descriptions

          You can fork the repo or open an issue to start collaborating.

     🧠  Tips & Tricks
         After signup/login, last sign-in timestamp is patched via a /users PATCH API.

         Make sure your Express backend runs at http://localhost:5000 for API calls to work.

         If you pull updates, npm install again to sync dependencies.

+📡 Backend API
+Backend repository: v1-coffee-store-server-new
+Make sure it's running before using the frontend.

+🙋‍♂️ Author
+Imran Hossain – Developer Imran
+🎓 Programming Hero Learner | MERN Stack Developer | Passionate about full-stack development.

 📄 License
 This project is open-sourced under the MIT License—feel free to use and improve!

 Enjoy contributing or using this Coffee Store client — Brew beautifully! ☕✨

+⭐️ If you like this project, consider giving it a star on GitHub!